esalesky/visrep/README-visual-text.md

 [[_TOC_]]

+The "visual" branch is quite a bit different and simplified from the prior "ocr" branch.
+There is just one kind of model, "unaligned" in our former parlance, but it is implemented technically in the "aligned" vein.
+The data loader generates a complete sentence and then chops it up into slices according to the values of `--image-window` and `--image-stride`.
+It then uses these to generate a sample of dimensions (tokens x width x height).
+The width is `--image-window`, height is determined automatically from the font size (`--font-size`), and "tokens" depends on how long the sentence is and so on.
+There is no preprocessing of the source side.

+(Note taht extending this to work with our previous "aligned" idea would just first split the text on whitespace, then generate the images, making sure they're all padded to the same width (or some maximum).)

+Because the image is generated completely in the data loader, we can use other code basicaly as-is.
+We have a VisualTextTransformer (enabled with `--task visual_text`), which produces the embeddings, one per image slice.
+After that, everything works as per normal fairseq.

+Here are some TODOs, then a brief code walkthrough.

+## TODOs

+- [ ] Move the image generation stage to preprocessing (since it takes a bit)
+- [ ] Record the image parameters in the model config (or maybe they're there already?), and load them automatically at inference time (currently, you have to specify them)
+- [ ] Add a source loss

 ## Files

 The code is implemented via the following files:

 * grid_scripts/train.sh
 * grid_scripts/train_wrapper.sh

+  These two scripts are used to run jobs.
+You basicall have to pass in a few arguments:

+  --task visual_text --arch visual_text_transformer \
+  --image-window --image stride
+  --image-font-path

+  There are some other parameters leftover that I am not sure whether they are used.

+  You can have samples written to the MODELDIR/samples/ subdirectory using --image-samples-path (directory to write to) and --image-samples-interval N (write every Nth image)

 * fairseq/tasks/visual_text.py

+  The visual text task.
+Does data loading, instantiates the model for training, and creates the data for inference.

 * fairseq/data/visual_text_dataset.py
 * fairseq/data/image_generator.py

+  Loads the raw data, and generates images from text.
+This should be extended to permit preprocessing of images, and to do word-level ("aligned") image generation.

 * fairseq/models/visual/visual_transformer.py
   (Note: fairseq/models/visual_transformer.py is UNUSED)

+  Creates the VisualTextTransformerModel.
+This has a VisualTextTransformerEncoder and a normal decoder.
+The only thing different the encoder does is call self.cnn_embedder, which is an instance of AlignOcrEncoder

+* fairseq/modules/vis_align_ocr.py

+  The aligned encoder, which takes a (batch x slices x width x height) object and generates (batch x slices x embed_size) encodings using the OCR code.

 There are other files scattered about that are not used.

+That's mostly it!
+Though I am probably missing something.

+# OLD STUFF

 ## Description
 In this work, we learn a visual representation of source tokens that when added to a token embedding improves the final target translation.
 The visual representation is learned from an image of the source token or sentence, that is generated using a font file and gaming engine.